 And what is a champion?
 In our context, it could be a company/startup which is making money, with a strong growth rate and impressive forecast.

-Chinese maybe a little bit shy sometimes, and it’s pretty rare to see them investing in first round.
-They’re more kind of 2nd or 3rd round guy.
-However, if you manage to raise enough capital by yourself and to develop your business efficiently, you may be lucky enough to raise investment.
+Chinese may be a little bit shy sometimes, and it’s pretty rare to see them investing in the first round.
+They’re more kind of 2nd or 3rd round guys.
+However, if you manage to raise enough capital by yourself and develop your business efficiently, you may be lucky enough to increase your investment.